bsc-pm/ompss-ee/source/ompss-ee/README.rst

    # @ directive = value.

 The job would be submitted using: ''mnsubmit <job_script>''.
-While the jobs are queued you can check their status using the command ''mnq'' (it may take a while to start executing).
+While the jobs are queued, you can check their status using the command ''mnq'' (it may take a while to start executing).
 Once a job has been executed you will get two files.
 One for console standard output (with .out extension) and other for console standard error (with .err extension).